Torahime3/EpitechOnlineChat-webapp/README.md

 # Epitech-Online-Chat (T-JSF-600-TLS_6) (WIP)

+## Licence

+⚠️This repository is temporarily public and may only be used for reference purposes.
+Any unauthorized use or redistribution is strictly prohibited until further notice.
+Please respect copyrights.⚠️

 ## Introduction 📖
 The aim of this project is to create an online chat service based on the old IRC (Internet Relay Chat Protocol) clients.
 But using a much more popular protocol today: TCP.